Category Archives: Puppy owners

 Good dogs are made, not born, and they rely on you to be their coaches, supporters and benevolent leaders.
 So, here’s to a long, wonderful life for both you and your dog!
 Keep practising and playing together to forge the relationship you want.

 Tips for getting a puppy

-If you’re either about to get a puppy or have recently added one of these four-legged creatures to your family, you know that pet ownership is about more than just going for walks and playing in the backyard.
+If you’re either about to get a puppy or have recently added one of these four-legged creatures to your family, you know that pet ownership is about more than just using your dog travel crate in the car to go for exciting walks and playing in the backyard.
 Indeed, there is a dizzying array of things that new puppy owners should consider.

 While puppies are cute and cuddly, they require a lot of care, so it makes sense for you to know what it entails.
 What follows is a look at everything you need to know as a new puppy owner.

 Make Your Home Pet-Friendly